MicrosoftDocs/biztalk-docs/his/core/creating-and-configuring-connections1.md

  If you use a wizard to create your connections, most of the configuration information is added along with the criteria you entered when the wizard runs.

  If you need to configure a connection manually, you may need to verify some of your connection information.
-For more information, see [Important Connection Information](../core/important-connection-information2.md).
+See [Make a connection](making-a-connection2.md).

 ## See Also
  [Configuring an IP-DLC Connection](../core/configuring-an-ip-dlc-connection2.md)